campus.ie review

 Independentsounds.net

-THE FRAMES @ the Savoy.
-Cork support by josh ritter & mic christopher.
+support by josh ritter & mic christopher.

 I was a bit dubious when I heard the Frames were playing the Savoy Theatre nightclub I always equate club with big toilet and thought the Frames were only in it for the money (!) but I was so wrong.
 After eventually getting past the bouncers and being asked for I.D (a lot of people were not let in as there was a strict door policy) and finally getting in, the venue turned out to be lush with candlelight seating and a niche crowd the rest were still outside trying to convince the bouncers they were Kosher.

-Josh Ritter a singer songwriter hailing all the way from the U.S.A was the first of the two support acts, both solo accoustic affairs.
+Josh Ritter a singer songwriter hailing all the way from the U.S.A was the first of the two support acts, both solo acoustic affairs.
 He managed to captivate the audience with his smooth free flowing lyrics and a voice to go.
 A country Nick Drake meets Elliot Smith.
 His set finished with an encore stuck to you which he tells the story of how he wrote this song while deciding whether to be a scientist or musician, he made the right decision sticking to music.
 Second support act is Mic Christopher, a singer songwriter from Dublin.
-(X-Mary Jane's singer) Mic has a great voice reminiscent of Tim Buckley with upbeat songs from the E.P Heyday the Kids Song a folksy sound and heyday with the chorus sounding a bit like the "Hey bodyform� bodyform for you" ad.
+(X-Mary Jane's singer) Mic has a great voice reminiscent of Tim Buckley with upbeat songs from the E.P Heyday the Kids Song a folksy sound and heyday with the chorus sounding a bit like the "Hey bodyform, bodyform for you" ad.
 His strong vocals seemed to transcend his songs.
 It's great to see so many solo singer songwriters around (besides David Gray) who deserve to be signed.

-After a brief interlude with music by Deus and Mercury Rev with the atmosphere filled with anticipation the Frames all five of them arrive on stage to a rapturous applause Glen Hansard is dressed well sporting a "Josh Ritter T-shirt" he must be getting the royalties in.
+After a brief interlude with music by dEUS and Mercury Rev with the atmosphere filled with anticipation the Frames all five of them arrive on stage to a rapturous applause Glen Hansard is dressed well sporting a "Josh Ritter T-shirt" he must be getting the royalties in.
 It's great to be here he says but it's not the Lobby his usual haunt when he comes to Cork solo. plateau is the opening song and the band launch into the set with fused energy, Lay me down is an achingly pure melody and is the first song played from the long awaited for the birds album.
 Next is the infectious tune God Bless Mum the crowd joining in with the chorus and echo back "you see how hard it can be to keep your side of the deal..."
 A lot of bands seem to have that problem at the moment.
 Glen invites the people at the back to come sit on the stage as there plenty of room ten girls and a guy take up the offer perch themselves on the stage this is the beginning of an intimate soiree, which is a Frames trade mark.

 What happens when the heart just stops is another new song with breathtakingly bare lyrics made complete with the fused rhythm from the whole band.
 Glen thanked the crowd for their support as for the Birds has charted at no.6 this is a first for them as they've never charted before.
 Disappointed is a melancholic melody with an electrical looping background Bursting into Revelate The Frames and the crowd rock on.
 Glen narrates his way through the set telling the story of what inspired rent day blues, it involved him as a down an out musician in the States, a George Michael fan and a hot tub!
 They then do two cover songs , a moving rendition of You'll have the moon I'll have the stars by Magnetic Fields and Rotterdam by The Wedding Present.
 Both of these bands have also been produced by Steve Albini.
 Glen must be keeping it in the Family.